Peter Flowers, Partner

 Pete received his undergraduate degree from Loyola University in 1989 and his law degree from DePaul University in 1992.
 That same year he was licensed to practice law in Illinois and U.S. District Court for the Northern District of Illinois.
 Pete is also admitted to practice pro hac vice in Massachusetts, Florida and other states.

-Pete is a member of the Illinois State Bar Association, the American Bar Association, the DuPage County Bar Association, the Chicago Bar Association, the American Trial Lawyers Association and the Illinois Workers’ Compensation Association.
+Pete is a member of the Illinois State Bar Association, the American Bar Association, the DuPage County Bar Association, the Chicago Bar Association, the American Trial Lawyers Association, the Illinois Workers’ Compensation Association, and the International Society of Barristers.